Troika (European group)

-The troika is a term used to refer to the single decision group created by three entities, the European Commission (EC), the European Central Bank (ECB) and the International Monetary Fund (IMF).
-It was formed in the aftermath of the European debt crisis as an ad hoc authority with a mandate to manage the bailouts of Cyprus, Greece, Ireland and Portugal, in the aftermath of their prospective insolvency caused by the world financial crisis of 2007–2008.
+The Troika is a term used to refer to the single decision group created by three entities, the European Commission (EC), the European Central Bank (ECB) and the International Monetary Fund (IMF).
+It was formed due to the European debt crisis as an ad hoc authority with a mandate to manage the bailouts of Cyprus, Greece, Ireland and Portugal, in the aftermath of their prospective insolvency caused by the 2008 financial crisis.

 Earlier, "troika" had been used as the designation of a triumvirate that represented the European Union in its foreign relations, in particular concerning its common foreign and security policy (CFSP), until the Treaty of Lisbon was ratified in 2009.

 Background of the financial crisis bailout troika

 Role of the Troika

-The term troika has been widely used in Greece, Cyprus (τρόικα), Ireland, Portugal, and Spain to refer to the consortium of the European Commission, the European Central Bank and the International Monetary Fund that provided a bailout to these states since 2010, and the financial measures and government policies that the troika institutions have demanded to be implemented in return by Greece and the other concerning nations.
-Slovenia barely avoided intervention by the troika in 2013, thanks to the loan of EUR 1.5 billion acquired at the PIMCO.
-These institutions owned a wide influence and improved their power through time.
+The term Troika has been widely used in Greece, Cyprus (τρόικα), Ireland, Portugal, and Spain to refer to the consortium of the European Commission, the European Central Bank and the International Monetary Fund that provided a bailout to these states since 2010, and the financial measures and government policies that the three institutions have demanded to be implemented in return by Greece and the other nations concerned.
+Slovenia barely avoided intervention by the Troika in 2013, thanks to the loan of EUR 1.5 billion from PIMCO.
+These institutions had wide influence and increased their power over time.
 They implemented a strong austerity program for the adjustment of Greek fiscal measures.
-The political impact of the austerity imposed on countries of the EU periphery, which were confronted with important debt, led to "a predominant economic and social dislocation".
+The political impact of the austerity imposed on countries of the EU periphery, which were confronted with significant debt, led to "a predominant economic and social dislocation".

 Economic adjustment programmes

-The origin of the European troika can be traced back to the Greek loan package in May 2010 and the EFSF.
+The origin of the European Troika can be traced back to the Greek loan package of May 2010 and the EFSF.
 The work of the three members were distinct: the IMF co-financed the loans for Greece, the ECB focused its competences on the banking system and the Commission worked on economic reforms with the IMF.
-The troika solution brought controversy into the Euro crisis' solution following the Lisbon Treaty, where European institutions increased democratization among the institutional landscape of the European Union.
-At this time, the EU was more technocratic and emphasised the domination's feeling of the Troika mechanism.
-During the crisis period, Germany played also a predominant role and took power to rebalance its national interests and the European interests.
-The European strategy was implemented with the aim to reduce the Greek fiscal deficit from 15% to 5%.
-In 2015, the GDP of Greece remained stagnant compared to 2009, and the loans appeared as not sufficient to attempt the fiscal aims fixed by the troika; 90% of the amount paid interest.
+The "Troika solution" was controversial in the solution to the euro area crisis following the Lisbon Treaty, as supranational organizations increased their presence among the institutional landscape of the European Union.
+At this time, the EU was more technocratic and emphasised the controlling aspect of the Troika mechanism.
+During the crisis period, Germany played a dominant role and took power to rebalance its national interests.
+The European strategy was implemented with the goal of reducing the Greek fiscal deficit from 15% to 5%.
+In 2015, the GDP of Greece remained stagnant compared to 2009, and the loans appeared to be insufficient to achieve the fiscal goals fixed by the Troika: 90% of the amount paid interest.

-For Cyprus, Greece (thrice), Ireland and Portugal, the European Commission, the ECB and the IMF agreed Memoranda of Understanding with the relevant governments in a three-year financial aid programme on the condition of far-reaching austerity measures to be imposed on their societies in order to cut government expenditure.
+For Cyprus, Greece (thrice), Ireland and Portugal, the European Commission, the ECB and the IMF agreed on Memoranda of Understanding with the relevant governments in a three-year financial aid programme on the condition of far-reaching austerity measures to be imposed on their societies in order to cut government expenditure.